Alex. Vincents Kunstforlag: History

 Vincent lived with his mother but she died when he was just two years old and He was subsequently brought up by the mother's sister, Jutta Frederikke Schmidt.
 He was still living with her at the time of the 1880 census.
 They lived in an apartment at Amaliegade 21.
 He was by then employed as a clerk by the city.

 In 1889, Vincent married Agnes Juliette Lodbjerg (1864-1943).
 Her late father had back in 1845 established a business dealing in mirrors, cards and pictures.
 Her mother Thora Lodberg had after the father's death continued the firm as H. A. Lodbergs Enke.
 Vincent was most likely inspired by this shop to start his own business.
 On 23 October 1890, he started a wholesale stationery business.
 The first prints published by the firm were large prints for framing and hanging on thewall.
-A series of Christmas and new year cars based on drawings by the illustrator Axel Thiess was launched for the 1893 season.
+A series of Christmas and new year cards based on drawings by the illustrator Axel Thiess was launched for the 1893 season.
 The firm was initially based on the second floor at Kronprinsessegade 10.
 Vincent continued H. A. Lodbergs Enke after his mother-in-law's death in 1897.
 He had the same year bought the property at Kronprinsessegade 12.
 H. A. Lodbergs Enke was from then on based in the ground floor of the new building while Alex.
 Vincents Kunstforlag was based on the first floor.
 Vincent and his wife lived in the apartment on the second floor at No. 10.

-The firm's first topographical postcards with notifs from around the country were produced in the 1899s.
-In 1819ms it started the production of a wide range of four-coloured postcards with Danish artworks.
+The firm's first topographical postcards with motifs from around the country were produced in the 1890s.
+In 1919, it started the production of a wide range of four-coloured postcards with Danish artworks.